nixuebinCode/C-Plus-Plus-Profession/C++/01_Effective C++/Effective C++.md

 This looks like we're declaring `x` as a local variable that's a pointer to a `C::const_iterator`.
 But it looks that way only because we “know” that `C::const_iterator` is a type.

 But what if `C::const_iterator` weren't a type?
-What if `C` had a static data member that happened to be named `const_iterator`, and what if `x` happened to be the name of a global variable?
+What if `C` had a `static` data member that happened to be named `const_iterator`, and what if `x` happened to be the name of a global variable?
 In that case, the code above wouldn't declare a local variable, it would be a multiplication of
 `C::const_iterator` by `x`!

-**C++ has a rule to resolve this ambiguity: if the parser encounters a nested dependent name in a template, it assumes that the name is not a type unless you tell it otherwise.** So we have to tell C++ that `C::const_iterator` is a type.
+C++ has a rule to resolve this ambiguity: **<font color='red'>if the parser encounters a nested dependent name in a template, it assumes that the name is not a type unless you tell it otherwise.</font>** So we have to tell C++ that `C::const_iterator` is a type.
 We do that by putting `typename` immediately in front of it:

 ```c++
 template<typename C> // this is valid C++